How is liver cancer diagnosed?

 If you have some of the signs and symptoms of liver cancer, your doctor will try to find if they are caused by liver cancer or something else.

 Medical history and physical exam

 Your doctor will ask about your medical history to check for risk factors and learn more about your symptoms.
-Your doctor will also examine you to look for signs of liver cancer and other health problems.
-He or she will probably pay special attention to your abdomen and may check the skin and the whites of your eyes for jaundice (a yellowish color).
+Your doctor will also examine you to look for signs of liver cancer and other health problems, probably paying special attention to your abdomen and check your skin and the whites of your eyes looking for jaundice (a yellowish color).

-If symptoms and/or the results of the physical exam suggest you might have liver cancer, more involved tests will likely be done.
+If symptoms and/or the results of the physical exam suggest you might have liver cancer, more involved tests will probably be done.
 These might include imaging tests, lab tests, and other procedures.

 Imaging tests use x-rays, magnetic fields, or sound waves to create pictures of the inside of your body.
-Imaging tests may be done for a number of reasons, including:
+Imaging tests are done for a number of reasons, including:

 - To help find suspicious areas that might be cancerous